 It’s worth noting that the dosage was very high: 25 grams of glycine.
 I’ll speak to dosage with glycine below.

 The brain boosting effects of glycine might apply to other mood disorders.
-There is mechanistic evidence showing that glycine assists with depression and neurodegenerative disease like Alzheimer’s and Huntington’s.
+There is mechanistic evidence showing that glycine benefits depression and neurodegenerative disease like Alzheimer’s and Huntington’s.

 Glycine’s brain altering benefits may extend to healthy people as well.